Pipedream with Dylan Pierce

 00:42:33 - Dylan Pierce

 Exactly, yeah.
 Do people like my thing?
-So within the comment there's a data type equals comment.
+So within the comment there's data-type equals comment.
 Cool, that's pretty descriptive.
-And within those comments we see the.
-There's a paragraph.
-So there's a P tag within parent.
+And within those comments, there's a paragraph.
+So there's a p tag within the parent.
 I think that's a good way to do it.
-Or a div class MD with a P tag within that.
-Or we could just say that the markdown.
+Or a div class md with a p tag within that.
+Or we could just say that's the markdown.
 Oh, you think so?

 00:43:22 - Scott Steinlage